shekhargulati/52-technologies-in-2016/02-sbt/README.md

 Once done, reload the build configuration using the `reload` task.

 Now, you will be able to use tasks defined by sbt-dependency-graph plugin.
-You can refer to sbt-dependency-graph plugin [documentation](https://github.com/jrudolph/sbt-dependency-graph#main-tasks) to get an overview of all the defined tasks.
+You can refer to sbt-dependency-graph plugin [documentation](https://github.com/jrudolph/sbt-dependency-graph#main-tasks) to get an overview of all the defined tasks:

 ```
 > dependencyTree